lanthale/PhotoSlide/README.md

 ## Steps to create your own build
 - Install AdoptJDK 14 or later (you can also use openjdk or Azul)
 - Install maven
-- Run maven with: mvn -Ppackage clean compile package
+- Run maven with: mvn clean compile package -Ppackage -f PhotoSlide/pom.xml